Nara Lokesh: Early political career

 Lokesh is credited with successfully managing the TDP party's membership drive that added five million members.
-The digital technology used by the onboarding team – tablets, live data feeds and a real-time dashboard – was probably the first such use for enrolling and managing party members in the country.
+The digital technology used by the onboarding team – tablets, live data feeds and a real-time dashboard – was the first such use for enrolling and managing party members in the country.

 Development and welfare models

-Lokesh has been one of the Trustees of NTR Memorial Trust (popularly known as NTR Trust) on Healthcare, Education, Skills Enhancement and Disaster Management.
-He oversees the disaster response program of the Trust that operates in times of natural calamities.Each active member of the party will get a personal insurance cover of ₹2 lakh in case of a fatal accident, ₹2 lakh for permanent disability, ₹1 lakh for the partially disabled, and ₹50,000 in case of accidental injuries.
+Lokesh is a trustee of NTR Trust for Healthcare, Education, Skills Enhancement and Disaster Management.
+Lokesh supervise the trust's disaster response program that functions at times of natural calamities.
+Each active member of the party will get a personal insurance cover of ₹2 lakh in case of a fatal accident, ₹2 lakh for permanent disability, ₹1 lakh for the partially disabled, and ₹50,000 in case of accidental injuries.

 Lokesh-led party online membership drive fetched TDP 53+ lakh members.

 Padayatra

-On 27th January 2023 Nara Lokesh started Yuvagalam padayatra for youth of Andhra Pradesh for 400 days with a road-map to walk 4,000 kms from Kuppam to Srikakulam.
+On 27 January 2023, Lokesh started Yuva Galam Padayatra for youth of Andhra Pradesh for 400 days with a road-map to walk 4,000 kms from Kuppam to Ichchapuram.

+Later political career

+In 2024 Andhra Pradesh Legislative Assembly election he was elected as MLA of Mangalagiri with a majority of 91,413 votes in the constituency which was never won by Telugu Desam Party for 39 years.
+This was the third highest majority in this assembly election.

+Post elections he was inducted in the Cabinet led by N. Chandrababu Naidu as cabinet minister with departments of Human Resources Development, Information Technology, Electronics and Communication, Real Time Governance.

+Electoral history

 Awards and recognition

 Lokesh won the "Skoch Person of the Year" award in 2018, for his innovative use of technology while resolving issues related to drinking water supply, transparency in governance, and other activities under his Panchayati Raj portfolio.

 In May 2018, he won the Business World magazine "Digital Leader of the Year" at the Businessworld Digital India summit in New Delhi.
 The award recognises the best utilisation of technology in governance.
 The same year, the Kalam Centre for Livable Planet Earth and Sustainable Development recognised Lokesh's efforts in the successful integration of technology in rural governance and awarded the innovation award to Andhra Pradesh in the Panchayat Raj and Rural Development category.
-He was also awarded the Kalam Innovation in Governance Award in 2018.

 In September 2018, Lokesh was invited to represent India at the World Economic Forum (WEF) Entrepreneurship Summit and Annual Meeting of World Champions in Tianjin, China.
 In the following month, he became the only Indian politician to be nominated to the WEF's Network of Global Future Councils (NGFC), an interdisciplinary knowledge group that deliberates on agile governance in terms of emerging technologies and business models.

 Personal life

-In 2007, Lokesh married Brahmani, his first cousin on maternal side and daughter of actor and politician Nandamuri Balakrishna.
-The couple has a son, Devansh.
+In 2007, Lokesh married Nandamuri Bramhani, elder daughter of actor and politician, Nandamuri Balakrishna.
+The couple have a son, Nara Devaansh.